Barbari bread

-Barbari bread (نان بربری) is a type of yeast leavened Hazara flatbread.
+Barbari bread (نان بربری) is a type of Iranian yeast leavened flatbread.
 It is one of the thickest flat breads and is commonly topped with sesame or black caraway seeds.
 A notable characteristic of the bread is its top skin that is similar to pretzels or lye roll's skin due to the Maillard reaction that occurs during baking.
 Before baking it is glazed with a mixture of baking soda, flour and water.

 It is widely known as Persian flatbread in United States and Canada.